Cloud Security

 Threat actors no longer operate in silos.
 Today, they use multiple channels such as SMS, email, fake web pages, and compromised cloud accounts.
 They use these various channels to establish persistence and compromise identities so that they can elevate privileges and move laterally.

-In our research, these campaigns begin with a smishing attack.
+In our research, these retail attack campaigns begin with a smishing attack.
 A smishing attack, also known as SMS phishing, uses SMS text messages to trick recipients into doing what the attacker wants them to do.
 This might be providing their personal or financial information, clicking on malicious links or downloading harmful software applications.
 The smishing messages use short support ticket themes to lure victims to the threat actor’s phishing sites.

 In the campaign we observed, the TA used a customized Microsoft phishing page that included the targeted organization's branding.
 This page led users through the MFA authorization flow to collect their credentials.